Aberdeen Harbour: 20th century

-The early twentieth century saw the expansion of quaysides on the southern shores of the River Dee, with River Dee Dock No.1 and Maitlands Quay being constructed to the west of Torry Harbour between 1909 and 1915.
+The early 20th century saw the expansion of quaysides on the southern shores of the River Dee, with River Dee Dock No.1 and Maitlands Quay being constructed to the west of Torry Harbour between 1909 and 1915.
 This coincided with the development of Torry which saw new streets, a school and church being built and later the Torry Marine Laboratory, shipbuilding yards and sawmills.

 On 1 July 1909, crowds gathered to watch escape artist Harry Houdini perform an escape from the harbour waters whilst he was chained and handcuffed.

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Aberdeen in the years before the First World War.
+For example, the report for 1902 is very enthusiastic: "The marvellous succss of the trawling industry is the principal point of interest.
+Everything connected with it has made substantial increase since last year.
+286 additional fishermen have been employed; the vessels trawling from the port have increased from 186 to 281...".
+At that time, neither the trawlers nore their crews were included in the Board's statistics.
+This changed in 1910, resulting in the abrupt differences to be seen in the charts below.
+By this point in time the report states that fishing boats from Aberdeen were fishing off Shetland, Orkney North Western Grounds, St. Kilda, Flannan Islands, Barrahead, West Coast of Ireland, Iceland and Faroe and in the North Sea in latitudes 56° to 61°.